In 1876, Alfred Bray Kempe stated a preliminary version of what is nowadays known as Kempe‘s Universality Theorem:

 Both Cinderella and the Xalci interface are still under development.

 During recent tests, the Xalci backend proved to work fairly well, but minor syntactic and semantic details are subject to change, and the server may not always be reachable.
-This may explain unexpected results of animation or rasterization.

 The inter-applet communication to Cinderella is an early beta feature, which – except for the lack of output from Cinderella already mentioned – turned out to be very reliable.
-However, in some rare cases the startup process of the two applets is disturbed, and the initial handshake for the scripting is not successful.
-If this should happen (indicated by the message "CindyApplet not reachable" in the status bar), please reload the window.

 Finally, inter-applet communication is not supported per default in every browser; you may have to explicitly allow this feature in the security settings of your browser.